Haretuerk/Pik5/readme.md

    2. Add styling to style.css and print.css
    3. If needed, programm the slides
    4. Run the presentation (index.html) in Firefox 3.6+, Safari 5+, Opera 10.60+ or Chrome 5+
    5. Navigate slides using the arrow keys.
-You can hide the presentation using the F5 or ESC key
+Hide the presentation using the F5 or ESC key

   [1]: http://github.com/SirPepe/P5